- An MRI is a medical imaging modality that generates high-resolution images of soft tissues.

 As you may have noticed, cancer could affect any part of your body.
 The only way to detect cancer at an early stage is to undergo regular checkups of your entire body—early detection can save you from more invasive treatments and improve your prognosis.

 Stay alert for signs and symptoms of cancers.
-However, cancer symptoms usually appear at an advanced stage of the disease when the tumour is more difficult to eradicate and may have already metastasized to distant organs.
+However, cancer symptoms usually appear at an advanced stage of the disease when the tumor is more difficult to eradicate and may have already metastasized to distant organs.
 That’s why you need help detecting cancer early.

 How a whole-body MRI screening can help.